-Patients attempting to stop a benzodiazepine prescription report having stopped benzodiazepines in the past mild or no repercussions.
+Some patients stopping a benzodiazepine prescription report having stopped in the past mild or no repercussions.
 This time, however, is different.
-Tare experiencing a distressing cessation, inconsistent with their past experiences.
+They experiencing a distressing cessation, inconsistent with their past experiences.
+Why?

 Increasing trouble with cessation is known as a phenomenon called kindling.
 Kindling refers to a neurological condition that occurring with repeated withdrawals from sedative-hypnotic drugs like alcohol or benzodiazepines.
 With each cessation attempt, individuals are at a higher risk for experiencing more severe withdrawal symptoms—up to and including seizures, psychosis and/or death.

 The tendency of some regions of the brain to react to repeated low-level bioelectrical stimulation by progressively boosting synaptic discharges, thereby lowering seizure thresholds.

 Long-lasting epileptogenic changes induced by daily subthreshold electrical brain stimulation withoutapparent neuronal damage.

 When someone takes benzodiazepines long-term (past the recommended 2-4 week period), the body undergoes profound neuroadaptations.
 Neuroadaptation refers to the process whereby the body compensates for the presence of a chemical in the body so that it can continue to function normally; this neuroadaptation leads to tolerance and physical dependence.
 Withdrawal from benzodiazepines (especially over-rapid or cold-turkey withdrawal) causes an acute under activity of GABA as well as glutamate overactivity which can sensitize and hyper-excite the central nervous system, causing excitoneurotoxicity and increasingly profound neuroadaptations.
 Excitoneurotoxicity is the pathological process by which nerve cells are damaged or killed by excessive stimulation by neurotransmitters, such as glutamate and similar substances.